-Fresno Edison apartments, L.P. was originally formed on February 1, 2015 and is a California limited partnership between Fresno Edison Apartments AGP, LLC as the Administrative General Partner, Silvercrest, Inc. as the Managing General Partner, PNC Real Estate Tax Credit Capital Institutional Fund 47, LP as the Original Investment Limited Partner, PNC Real Estate Tax Credit Capital Institutional Fund 53, LLC as the Investment Limited Partner and Columbia Housing SLP Corporation as the Special Limited Partner.
+Fresno Edison Apartments, L.P. was originally formed on February 1, 2015 and is a California limited partnership between Fresno Edison Apartments AGP, LLC as the Administrative General Partner, Silvercrest, Inc. as the Managing General Partner, PNC Real Estate Tax Credit Capital Institutional Fund 47, LP as the Original Investment Limited Partner, PNC Real Estate Tax Credit Capital Institutional Fund 53, LLC as the Investment Limited Partner and Columbia Housing SLP Corporation as the Special Limited Partner.

 Net profits or losses of the partnership are allocated 0.005% to the Administrative General Partner, 0.005% to the Managing General Partner, 99.99% to the Investment Limited Partner and 0.0% to the Special Limited Partner.
 Complete audited financial statements, when they become available, may be requested by writing to the Housing Authority of the City of Fresno, at P.O.
 Box 11985, Fresno, California 93776-1985.
-See Note 8 for descriptions of any related party transactions between the Agency and the partnership.